serokell/blog-posts/existential-vs-universal-quantification/article.md

   log @Int userCount
 ```

-Note that type applications isn't strictly necessary here,
+Note that type applications aren't strictly necessary here,
 the compiler is smart enough to infer the right types,
-but it does help with readability.
+but they do help with readability.

 ### Connection between existential types and existentially quantified variables